Whence come the highest mountains? so did I once ask. Then did I learn that they come out of the sea.

 A Beginning

-When I was a teenager, I worked in my father’s automotive machine shop, during the summer and after classes in high school, rebuilding engines.
-I learned the mechanics of the engine, but I found the precision and systematic work of rebuilding engines suited my personality.
-I also had a strong connection to nature, going on many camping, canoeing and hunting adventures with close friends in Boy Scouts.
+When I was a teenager, I worked in my father’s automotive machine shop, rebuilding engines during the summer and after classes in high school.
+I learned the mechanics of the engine, but I found the precision and systematic work suited my personality.
+At the same time, I had a strong connection to nature, going on many camping, canoeing and hunting adventures with close friends in Boy Scouts.

-My family lived in the country along the edge of a conservation area, so I often walked with my dog and went fishing in the Grand River.
-In high school, science and math came easily to me, but I was also strongly interested in visual art, drawing, and photography.
+My family lived in the country along the edge of a conservation area, so I often walked with my dog and went fishing along the shores of the Grand River.
+In high school, science and math came easily to me, but I was also interested in visual art, drawing, and photography.

 For me, in that time before the first Jurassic Park movie, I would have been captivated about dinosaurs as ancient living animals.
 They cared for their young, traveled in large herds and communicated complex information among the social groups.
 As I observed nature that surrounded me in my youth, I understood we were all just a small part of a very ancient planet.

-How could I have known, that ten years later – I would be exposing the bones of one of these ancient Maiasaur dinosaurs and its young hatchling.
-But first, I had to learn about how mountains formed, and to search for the reptiles that once swam in ancient oceans.
+How could I have known, that ten years later I would be exposing the bones of one of these ancient Maiasaura dinosaurs and its young hatchling.
+But first, I had to learn about how mountains formed, and to help find reptiles that once swam in ancient oceans.

 …. this writing is ongoing, check in again in the future to read more.